Spider-Man 3: Plot

-Over a year and a half after the sacrifice of Otto Octavius, Peter Parker plans to propose to Mary Jane Watson, who has made her Broadway debut.
-In Central Park, a meteorite lands near the two, and an extraterrestrial symbiote follows Peter to his apartment.
+One year after Otto Octavius's sacrifice, Peter Parker plans to propose to Mary Jane Watson, who has made her Broadway musical debut.
+In Central Park, a meteorite lands nearby during their date, from which an extraterrestrial symbiote oozes out and follows Peter to his apartment by attaching to his motorbike.
 Harry Osborn, knowing Peter is Spider-Man, seeks to avenge his father's death.
-Using his father's performance-enhancing gas and Green Goblin technology, he battles Peter to an eventual stalemate, developing partial amnesia.
+Using Norman's performance-enhancing gas and Green Goblin technology, he battles Peter to an eventual stalemate, developing partial amnesia after falling from his glider.
 Meanwhile, police pursue escaped convict Flint Marko, who visits his wife and sick daughter before fleeing.
-Falling into an experimental particle accelerator that fuses his body with the surrounding sand, he gains the ability to control and reform his body with sand, becoming Sandman.
+He falls into an experimental particle accelerator that fuses his body with the surrounding sand, granting him the ability to control and reform his body into sand, becoming Sandman.

 During a festival honoring Spider-Man for saving Gwen Stacy's life, Peter kisses her to please the crowd, angering Mary Jane.
-Marko then robs an armored truck and escapes after defeating Spider-Man.
-NYPD Captain George Stacy, Gwen's father, informs Peter and his aunt May that Marko is uncle Ben's true killer; the deceased Dennis Carradine was Marko's accomplice.
-At the apartment, the symbiote assimilates Peter, who sleeps while waiting for Marko to come out of hiding.
-Peter awakens on top of a building, discovering that the symbiote has colored his suit black and enhanced his powers; however, it also brings out darker parts of his personality.
+Marko then robs an armored truck and escapes after a duel with Spider-Man.
+Police captain George Stacy, Gwen's father, informs Peter and Aunt May that Marko is Uncle Ben's true killer; the initial suspect was simply Marko's accomplice.
+While waiting for Marko to emerge from hiding, the symbiote assimilates Peter's suit as he sleeps in it.
+Peter awakens atop a building, discovering that the symbiote has turned his suit black, enhanced his powers, and heightened his aggression.

-Peter locates Marko in a subway tunnel.
-In the ensuing fight, he opens a pipe, releasing water that reduces Marko to mud and washes him away in a sewer.
-Peter's changed demeanor alienates Mary Jane, who also receives negative reviews from critics.
-She shares a tender moment with Harry but leaves in regret.
-Urged by a hallucination of his father, Harry recovers from his amnesia and forces Mary Jane to break up with Peter.
-Harry later meets up with Peter and tells him that Mary Jane loves him.
-Under the symbiote's influence, Peter confronts Harry and spitefully claims that his father never loved him.
-He turns to leave after a brutal fight, and Harry throws a pumpkin bomb at him; Peter deflects it back, disfiguring Harry's face.
+Peter battles Marko in a subway.
+Finding that water weakens him, Peter opens a pipe, turning Marko into mud and washing him away.
+Peter's new attitude alienates Mary Jane, who kisses Harry and departs regretfully.
+A hallucination of his father prompts Harry to recover from amnesia and force Mary Jane to break up with Peter.
+Later, Harry tells Peter that Mary Jane is dating him.
+Under the symbiote's influence, Peter fights Harry, spitefully claiming his father never loved him.
+As Peter leaves, Harry throws a pumpkin bomb, which Peter deflects, disfiguring Harry's face.